 The Scale of Airline Demand Forecasting

 Traditional revenue management relied on historical booking curves, seasonal patterns, and analyst intuition.
-Modern AI systems process thousands of variables simultaneously: weather forecasts, competing airline prices, local events, economic indicators, fuel costs, and real-time booking velocity.
+Modern AI systems crunch thousands of variables simultaneously: weather forecasts, competing airline prices, local events, economic indicators, fuel costs, and real-time booking velocity.

 How Fetcherr’s Generative Pricing Engine Works